Chronic Care Management

 Acute care: “Acute care is a level of health care in which a patient is treated for a brief but severe episode of illness, for conditions that are the result of disease or trauma, and during recovery from surgery.” – From Connecticut’s Office of Health Care Access.

 When we think of hospital visits and treatment, those conditions putting patients in their care generally fall under the acute care definition.
-Here at Bates, Miller & Sims our doctors and other providers help their patients manage ongoing conditions that fall under chronic care.
+Here at Bates, Miller & Sims, our doctors, and other providers help their patients manage ongoing conditions that fall under chronic care.

 Conditions that qualify